Vision-and-Learning-Lab-UAlberta/home/content/publication/shihao-et-al-tcsvt-23/index.md

 # Publication name and optional abbreviated publication name.
 publication: "IEEE Transactions on Circuits and Systems for Video Technology"
-publication_short: "IEEE Transactions on Circuits and Systems for Video Technology"
+publication_short: "*IEEE Transactions on Circuits and Systems for Video Technology(TCSVT)*"

 abstract: "Multi-person pose understanding from RGB videos involves three complex tasks: pose estimation, tracking and motion forecasting.
 Intuitively, accurate multi-person pose estimation facilitates robust tracking, and robust tracking builds crucial history for correct motion forecasting.
 Most existing works either focus on a single task or employ multi-stage approaches to solving multiple tasks separately, which tends to make sub-optimal decision at each stage and also fail to exploit correlations among the three tasks.
 In this paper, we propose Snipper, a unified framework to perform multi-person 3D pose estimation, tracking, and motion forecasting simultaneously in a single stage.
 We propose an efficient yet powerful deformable attention mechanism to aggregate spatiotemporal information from the video snippet.
 Building upon this deformable attention, a video transformer is learned to encode the spatiotemporal features from the multi-frame snippet and to decode informative pose features for multi-person pose queries.
 Finally, these pose queries are regressed to predict multi-person pose trajectories and future motions in a single shot.
 In the experiments, we show the effectiveness of Snipper on three challenging public datasets where our generic model rivals specialized state-of-art baselines for pose estimation, tracking, and forecasting."
 # Summary.
 An optional shortened abstract.